Leading Clients, People and Work

 Participants are expected to attend the full programme.

-You can register for this programme via our online system:
+You can register for this programme via our online system.
+Please note the registration form will open in a new tab/window.

 This programme is supported by our Virtual Learning Environment and requires a minimum of either Internet Explorer 7 or Firefox 3.
 Other browsers are compatible but prior testing must be undertaken.